nirajanDevHub108/Github-Action/README.md

 Do not use self-hosted runners in public repositories.

 - Keep the VM resources in mind, especially when running commands that rely on parallel execution, ex, parallel jest tests

+# *GITHUB ACTION/Actions*

+custom applications to perform complex, frequently repeated tasks Enables great flexibility with key-value pair can be combined with other steps ,encapstulates with other task we can create our own actions for public /private  use